bubblesub/bubblesub/README.md

 1. Why not aegisub?

-    As of August 2017:

-    - It's dead
-        - Forum is down for two months
-        - Bug tracker is down for much longer
-        - Pull requests are ignored
-    - It has numerous unfixed bugs
-        - It often crashes
-        - Recent menu wasn't working for at least 2 years
-        - Karaoke joining never worked to begin with
-    - Its API is very limited and I can't write the plugins I need
-    - Its code is complicated making it hard to add features to
+    Because it doesn't cover my needs, it's too convoluted and its development is too slow.

 2. Windows builds?

     This is a hobby project and wrestling with Windows to have it compile a single C dependency library isn't my idea of a well-spent afternoon.
     It should be possible with MSYS2.

 ## Contributing